Methodology

 Central Benchmark

-Can this sector maintain operations if AI fails or is removed?
+If your AI tools disappeared tomorrow, could your team still function?
 High stability means human processes still exist as fallbacks.
-Low stability means AI removal would cause operational collapse.
+Low stability means operations would collapse.

-Can this sector adopt new AI capabilities without creating fragility?
-High plasticity means the sector can integrate AI safely.
-Low plasticity means each new AI tool adds compounding risk.
+When the next AI tool comes along, can your team integrate it without creating fragility?
+High plasticity means safe adoption.
+Low plasticity means each new tool adds compounding risk.

 70–100%ResilientCan function with or without AI.
 Augmentation model, not replacement.